What kind of help is available at the Library?

 Free Study-Guide Brochures

-Beginning fall 2013, an enrolled student will simply need to show a current SBVC student ID card to use the library resources, including using the computer lab and checking out materials.
+Currently enrolled students will simply need to show a current SBVC student ID card to check out Library materials.
 If the student does not have an SBVC ID, they can show a photo ID and provide their student ID number to library staff.

 General Collection: The overdue fine is 10 cent per title, per day, and accumulates to a maximum of $5.00 per title.